-SECURITY AND STORAGE
+13. SECURITY AND STORAGE

-The registrant must store prescription drugs and controlled substances with effective controls to guard against theft or diversion.
-Registrants may not share controlled substance storage facilities, store other chemicals or supplies in a controlled substance storage unit, or store controlled substances in corridors.
-The registrant must post a list of authorized personnel within the laboratory, and must secure the area from unauthorized entry or unauthorized access when authorized personnel are not present.
+The registrant must store prescription drugs, including DEA analytical standards and controlled substances with effective controls to guard against theft or diversion.
+Registrants may not share the same controlled substances storage unit, store other chemicals or supplies in the controlled substances storage unit, or store controlled substances in corridors.
+The registrant must secure the area from unauthorized entry or unauthorized access when authorized personnel are not present.
 Storage must provide at least two levels of security, such as a locked cabinet within a locked room, or a lockbox within a locked cabinet.
-Schedules III-V and prescription drugs or other chemicals may not be stored with Schedule I and II controlled substances.
+Schedules III-V drugs and prescription drugs or other chemicals may not be stored with Schedule I and II controlled substances.
 All inventories must be stored in separate, clearly-marked areas to avoid confusion or contamination.
 A separate isolation area must also be maintained for all prescription drugs and controlled substances that are out of date, deteriorated, mislabeled, or otherwise unfit for use.
 The products must be maintained within the manufacturer's recommended temperature tolerances.

-Schedule I and II controlled substances must be secured in a GSA Class V safe.
+Schedules I and II controlled substances must be secured in a GSA Class V safe.
 If the safe weighs less than 750 lbs., then it must be bolted or cemented to the building structure.

-Schedule III-V controlled substances must be stored in safes or in securely locked, substantially-constructed cabinets, provided that they are not accessible from above or below, and are permanently bolted or cemented to the building structure.
+Schedules III-V controlled substances must be stored in safes or in securely locked, substantially- constructed cabinets, provided that they are not accessible from above or below, and are preferably permanently bolted or cemented to the building structure.
 Metal cabinets are preferred and should be resistant to entry by tools such as screwdrivers, crowbars, tire tools, or pry bars.
 Hinges should not be mounted on the outside, and deadbolt-type locks should be permanently installed.

 The registrant must limit access to as few personnel as possible and maintain control of the keys.
 The registrant must change combinations and retrieve keys when authorized agents leave their positions in the lab.
-The registrant must document personnel changes in the Controlled Substance Manual and notify the EHS HSC Safety Coordinator of any changes.
+The registrant must document personnel changes in the Controlled Substance Manual and notify the HSC Safety Coordinator of any changes by using the Authorization Update form.

-More information can be found in the DEA Controlled Substance Security Manual.
+More information can be found in the DEA Controlled Substances Security Manual.

-DISPOSAL
+14. DISPOSAL